normandmickey/node-chatgpt-api-with-function-calls/README.md

 # node-chatgpt-api-with-function-calls

-This is a demonstration to show how to integrate function calls with the OpenAI API (ChatGPT), NodeJS, RapidApi.com and WorldTimeAPI.org.
+This is a demonstration to show how to integrate function calls with the OpenAI API (ChatGPT), NodeJS using RapidApi.com, WorldTimeAPI.org and SendGrid.

 1. Clone this repository `git clone https://github.com/normandmickey/node-chatgpt-api-with-function-calls.git`.
 2. Change to the node-chatgpt-with-functon-calls directory.